-Call our office today for a confidential and comprehensive case assessment with one of our qualified divorce and family law attorneys regarding your potential reconciliation agreement and to learn more about how we can best serve your needs.
+Call our office today for a strategic planning session with one of our qualified divorce and family law attorneys regarding your potential reconciliation agreement and to learn more about how we can best serve your needs.

 Reconciliation agreements are official agreements between spouses that they no longer wish to seek a divorce or dissolution.
 While many reconciliation agreements come on the heels of formal legal filings including filing for divorce or filing for separation, this is not always the case.
 Some couples have merely discussed divorce or perhaps a spouse has outright stated that they intend to file for divorce.
 Within the context of these agreements, terms may be included which address financial and other practical considerations if the couple should eventually divorce.

 Regardless of where you and your spouse are in the legal process, reconciliation agreements are a way to address the issues which led to the desire to divorce.
 It is important that reconciliation agreements state any and all significant marital disputes and lay out concrete and actionable solutions to those problems.
 Our Morristown married couples’ attorneys will work with you and your spouse to identify the topics which need addressing and make sure both parties are satisfied with the terms of your reconciliation agreement.

 Reconciliation Agreement Lawyers Help Clients File Petitions